ghadfield32/ollama_neo4j_networkx_llama3_app_exs/notebooks/graphrag/networkx/examples/readme.md

-# Database Optimizer and Visualizer - Llama3.2 using Graph (Networkx) Storage
+# Database Subject Matter Expert/Optimizer/Visualizer - Llama3.2 using Graph (Networkx) Storage

 This repository provides a flexible framework to visualize database schemas, analyze structure, and identify redundancy or optimization opportunities using a Large Language Model (LLM)-based schema analysis tool.
 The application supports SQLAlchemy-compatible databases and metadata upload in JSON and CSV formats.
 Example databases load automatically, enabling rapid schema inspection, with support for loading external database metadata such as Oracle or Snowflake.